• +971551792927

 • Routine monitoring of graft status

-• No exposure to ionizing radiation or contrast media
+• No exposure to ionizing radiation or contrast agents

 2. Doppler Ultrasonography

-Doppler imaging provides evaluation of vascular integrity and graft perfusion without contrast.
+Doppler imaging evaluates vascular integrity and graft perfusion without the need for contrast.

-• Resistive Index (RI): Reflects vascular resistance and may indicate rejection
+• Resistive Index (RI): Reflects vascular resistance; may indicate rejection

-• Peak Systolic Velocity: Assists in diagnosing transplant renal artery stenosis
+• Peak Systolic Velocity: Helps diagnose transplant renal artery stenosis

 • Enables early detection of vascular complications critical to graft survival